irrwahn/irrvuan/README.md

 #### Stage 3: Copy additional components, execute chroot

-A defined set of special variables in `chrootinst` as well as in all files in the merged `overlay` directory get substituted.
 All of `overlay`, `xtrapkg`, `pkglist` and `chrootinst` is copied to the loop device.
+A defined set of special variables in `chrootinst` as well as in all files coming from the merged `overlay` directory get substituted.
 The `chrootinst` script is executed inside a chroot environment on the target system.

 The `chrootinst` script is an essential component, as it is here where vital tasks like e.g. password configuration, additional